DJScully/DJScully/README.md

 - 👋 Hi, I’m @DJScully
 - 👀 I’m interested in Programing
 - 🌱 I’m currently learning JQuery
--  :black_heart: I’m currently working at LOEMCO as Programmer
+-  :black_heart: I’m currently working at LOEMCO as Web Developer

 <!---
 DJScully/DJScully is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.